manoj-chavan-13/manoj-chavan-13/README.md

 ## 👨‍💻 About Me

 I’m a developer and designer passionate about building innovative web and mobile applications.
 As an engineering student with a diploma background, I combine my technical skills with a strong design sense to create engaging user experiences.
-Currently, I’m deeply invested in full-stack development and have ambitious goals for my tech startup.
+Currently, I’m focused on deepening my expertise in Python and JavaScript while working on my startup.

 ### 🌟 Professional Skills